lincunjun/Notifications/README.md

 1) Create a new file
 2) Add the subject
 3) Add the content
-4) click commit changes to see magic
+4) Click commit changes
+5) Check out Github actions to see the latest workflow run
+6) Check out the telegram channel to see new notification
-5) stay tuned for my next update
+7) stay tuned for my next update

 *More features and functionality can be added into the source file